martinvirtel/newsmlg2-testdata/README.md

  - either a NewsML G2 definition available in the [NewsML G2 catalog](https://www.iptc.org/std/catalog/).

- - or a definition in the dpa's controlled vocabularies in this repository.
+ - or a definition in dpa's controlled vocabularies, included in this repository.

 They are sometimes hard to find.
 But it is possible.
 Example: